ricofritzsche/func-core-feature-example/README.md

 This repository demonstrates **functional core and imperative shell** principles in a simple **asset tracking** and **geofencing** API.
 It uses **Rust** with a **vertical slice** architecture, but the approach could also apply to any modern language (like C# or Java).

+Here is a full article: [Applying Functional Core and Imperative Shell in Practice](https://ricofritzsche.me/applying-functional-core-and-imperative-shell-in-practice/)

 ## Overview

 - **Functional Core**: All domain logic lives in pure functions; no external dependencies, no side effects.